Know-Show: Benchmarking Video-Language Models on Spatio-Temporal Grounded Reasoning: Results

-We evaluate the contributions of each component in the GRAM framework in Table~\ref{tab:ablation}.
-Specifically, we compare four variants: (A) base Qwen-7B model, (B) spatio-Temporal Grounded Reasoning (ST-GR), where each reasoning step produced by the model is explicitly grounded by relevant spatio-temporal evidence in the video, (C) Explicit Timestamp Tokens (ETT) where we interleave absolute time tokens with frame embeddings in the input sequence, and (D) the full GRAM model, which combines both (B) and (C).
+\textbf{Ablation study of GRAM.} We evaluate the contributions of each component in the GRAM framework in Table~\ref{tab:ablation}.
+Specifically, we compare four variants: (A) base Qwen 2.5 7B model, (B) spatio-Temporal Grounded Reasoning (ST-GR), where each reasoning step produced by the model is explicitly grounded by relevant spatio-temporal evidence in the video, (C) Explicit Timestamp Tokens (ETT) where we interleave absolute time tokens with frame embeddings in the input sequence, and (D) the full GRAM model, which combines both (B) and (C).
 First, we find that adding grounded reasoning (variant B) provides clear improvements, especially in spatial localization, indicating the benefit of grounding next-token prediction in the relevant visual evidence.
 Second, Explicit Timestamp Tokens (variant C) further improves performance beyond the implicit temporal cues in (A), yielding strong gains in spatial localization and boosting overall accuracy.
 Finally, when grounded reasoning is augmented with explicit timestamp tokens (variant D), the model attains the best overall performance, demonstrating that explicit temporal encoding helps better align the visual evidence with the correct action moments in time.
+Additional ablations on the effect of the number of input video frames is provided in Supplementary section \ref{sup:ablation_num_frames}.